seidelj/mht-source/README.md

 * listetal.do -- the actual program that performs computation

 See listetal_examples.do for usage example OR from stata termanal type 'help listetal'

+##Summary of contents
+The matlab directory contains the original matlab code for the procedure provided by Yang.
+Anyone interested in using this should be warned that missing values in the "D" parameter of the functions need to be thought through carefully

+The data directory contains the data set used in the List et al 2015 paper.

+stataoutput.csv are the tables that the stata procedure generates for the dataset in List et al 2015